Running Jobs Through Scheduler (SLURM)

 The Neuron system’s job scheduler uses SLURM.
 This chapter introduces the method that is used to submit jobs through SLURM and relevant commands.
 For information on how to write a job script when submitting a job to SLURM, refer to [Appendix 1] and the example showing how to write a job script file.

-※ User jobs can only be submitted from /scratch.
+※ User jobs can only be submitted from /scratch/$USER.

 A. Queue Configuration